D-Bits/Danabases-Blog/content/posts/2020-4-26-pandas-primer.md

 # DataFrames are often stored in a variable called "df"
 df = pd.read_csv('people-data.csv')
 ```
-This will load all the values from that CSV file into the `DataFrrame`, and would look like this when printed to the standard output:
+This will load all the values from that CSV file into the `DataFrame`, and will look like this when printed to the standard output:

 ![df](/assets/pics/df_print.jpg)